Thursday, December 20, 2018

 Q: I hate stripping floss.
 Can I just use different sizes of DMC Pearl Cotton?

 A: In theory, yes.
 Yes, you can.
-I just have no experience with that, but I don't see why not.
-DMC pearl cotton comes in several sizes.
-Send me pictures if you've used that for the ornaments!
+I have no experience with it because Pearl cotton only comes in limited colors at my local store, but I don't see why not.
+DMC Pearl cotton comes in several widths.

 Cheater Note: